Testing and Reporting Requirements for Field-Adjustable Light Distribution Products

 - Listing a product under Multiple PUDs - As with non-field-adjustable products, any product that can meet the Technical Requirements of multiple PUDs and for which the manufacturer seeks qualification and listing under multiple PUDs must be submitted on separate applications for each PUD with the necessary testing and application materials for each PUD it is to be listed under.

-- FALD products will only be classified as DLC Premium if they meet all DLC Premium classification requirements for the Category and PUD under which they are being submitted.
+- FALD products CAN be classified as DLC Premium if they meet all DLC Premium classification requirements for the Category and PUD under which they are being submitted.

 - FALD products that fall under other DLC product Category and Primary Use eligibility rules, such as Color-Tunable or Dimmable products, are additionally subject to those respective Testing and Reporting Requirements.
 Please note that if the control that results in different distribution results in significantly different light output, provisions of the Dimmable and Field-Adjustable Light Output policy also apply.